adback-anti-adblock-solution/slate/source/index.html.md

 If API doesn't return all script names or URL, please check your configuration <a href="https://www.adback.co/en/integration/admin/activation">here</a> and make sure all tags are activated.
 </aside>

-<aside class="warning">You should setup cron task or service to reenesh tag every 6 hours</aside>
+<aside class="warning">You should setup cron task or service to refresh tag every 6 hours</aside>

 ## 2) Analytics script